-Battery voltage, such as:
+- Battery voltage, such as the following: VOLTS:13.8

-VOLTS: 13.8

-Oil pressure, such as:
+- Oil pressure, such as the following:

 OIL PRESSURE 40 PSI or OIL PRESSURE 276 KPA

-• Average speed, such as:
+- Average speed, such as the following:

 AVG SPEED 55 MPH or AVG SPEED 90 KM/H

-• Tire pressure status, such as:

-TIRE PRESSURE NORMAL or LOW TIRE PRESSURE
+Tire pressure status, such as the following: TIRE PRESSURE NORMAL or TIRE PRESSURE LOW

-TIRE PRESSURE NORMAL appears when the Check Tire Pressure System believes your vehicle's tire pressures are normal.
-If a potential tire pressure problem is detected, the display will show LOW TIRE PRESSURE.
-If you see this message, you should stop as you can and check all four tires for damage.
-If a tire is flat, see "If a Tire Goes Flat" in the Index.
+TIRE PRESSURE NORMAL appears when the check tire pressure system believes your vehicle's tire pressures are normal.
+If a potential tire pressure problem is detected, the display will show TIRE PRESSURE LOW.
+If you see this message, you should stop as soon as you can and check all four tires for damage.
+If a tire is flat, see If a Tire Goes Flat on page 5-70.
 Also check the tire pressure in all four tires as soon as you can.
-See "Tire Pressure" in the Index.
+See Inflation -- Tire Pressure on page 5-60.

-There are times when you will have to reset (calibrate) the Check Tire Pressure System.
-See "Check Tire Pressure System" in the Index for more information.
+There are times when you will have to reset (calibrate) the check tire pressure system.
+Pressing the RESET button while the TIRE PRESSURE LOW warning is displayed does not automatically reset the tire pressure monitoring system.
+See Check Tire Pressure System on page 5-62 for more information.